Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

 - Row in your preferred “aerobic zone” as suggested by the monitor (it’s based on your age)

-Another thing to be aware of is the Kilojoule calculator is based off an average user and not accurate to the person actually rowing.
+As always, take calories burned with a grain of salt.
+The Kilojoule calculator is based on an average user, so it’s not specific to the person actually rowing.

 1 calorie is equal to 4.186 kilojoules, meaning 1 hour of rowing at 40 SPM will burn 700 calories.
 To increase the amount of calories burned you will have to row at a higher SPM rate.

-Technically an increase or decrease in the level of resistance should change these numbers.
-The monitor also doesn’t take into consideration other factors that effect the amount of calories burned like age and weight.
+So, just know that increasing the resistance won’t increase the calories burned on the monitor.
+The monitor also doesn’t take into consideration other factors that affect the amount of calories burned like age and weight.

 I wrote an article that further explains burning calories while rowing which you can read here.